henrikgb/Rubiks-2022-D3.js-LineChart-eksempel/README.md

 - index.html is a simple html file utilized to host the line chart.
   - Inside the head there is a link to the css stylesheet.
   - Inside the body there is:
-    - a div created to contain the line chart, and inside this div there is a select element inteded to work as a dropdown menu,
+    - a div created to contain the line chart, and inside this div there is a select element intended to work as a dropdown menu,
     - there is a link to DummyData.js, LineChart.js, and to the d3.js library,
     - and there is a JavaScript object created of the LineChart.js class.
 - DummyData.js contains dummy data as JavaScript objects which will be visualized in the line chart.